ChangelogBook a demoSign up

 Merged columns appear as read-only copies in the target model and are filterable like native fields.

-Whether you can merge columns depends on the relationship’s cardinality:
+Merge columns copy fields from one side of a relationship into the other.
+Whether you can merge depends on the cardinality:

 Examples:

-• Merge geo_region from Users so marketers can filter Purchases by customer location.
+• Users → Purchases — Merge geo_region from Users so marketers can filter Purchases by customer location.

 Enable merge columns